-The Brisbane Botanic Gardens Mt Coot-tha are open every day of the year from 8am-5.30pm in summer (September to March) and 8am-5pm in winter (April to August).
+The Brisbane Botanic Gardens Mt Coot-tha are open every day of the year (except Christmas Day and Good Friday) from 8am-6pm in summer (September to March) and 8am-5pm in winter (April to August).
 There are numerous picnic areas available throughout the Gardens.
 To protect the plants, dogs are not permitted in the Gardens.

 The Gardens also include the Queensland Herbarium, Sir Thomas Brisbane Planetarium, Mt Coot-tha Library and Gardens Café.
 Each of these facilities has its own opening hours.
 Find more information below.

 The Queensland Herbarium is the centre for research and information on Queensland flora, vegetation and plant communities.